MDSplus/Documentation/docs/reference/tdi-reference.md

 The maximum exponent in the model representing numbers of the same type as the argument.

+TODO: Come back to this.
+Basically it just returns the numerical limit of the exponent part of a float.
+This and MAXEXPONENT() made more sense back when there were all different types of floats and they all had a different exp bias, but now that there are two standard floats, it will only ever return 127 for float or 1023 for double

+Inputs must be floating points, otherwise they will be converted to float.
+If larger than float, it upcasts to a double

 Examples
 ```tdi
 MAXEXPONENT(1.0) is 127 on the VAX.
 ```

+See also: `minexponent`

 ### `MAXLOC`